gfkpth/nominal_person/README.md

   due to difficult ascertainment of data, negative value is not currently systematically marked
   (some entries contain references, to be cleaned up later)
   value: y (PPDC attested), n (sufficient indications that PPDCs are not available)

+*There are a few further syntactic properties that I hope to add in the next version.*

+## Table *article\_properties*

+This table contains information on articles in languages that have them.
+Coding this as a separate table avoids a proliferation of NULL values in the core\_properties table for the numerous languages without articles.

+### Columns

+language\_id
+: foreign key referencing language\_id in **languages** table

+article\_order
+: relative order of definite article and head noun
+  values: ArtN, NArt

+demonstrative\_w\_article
+: marks if demonstrative modifiers co-occur with definite articles
+  conceptually this should have boolean values True or False (y/n), but I have practicaly not used this column much and it currently contains brief comments on many rows

+nominal\_person\_w\_article
+: marks if nominal person expressions can contain a definite article
+  values: y(es), n(o), unclear

+# Table *data\_sources*

+This table contains literature references for information on (ad)nominal person for specific languages.
+Currently, this only contains short author-year references.
+This might be expanded to contain full bibtex-style references if required.

+### Columns

+language\_id
+: foreign key referencing language\_id in **languages** table

+ref\_short
+: a short author-year-style reference

+ref\_page
+: if relevant, more specific chapter, section or page information

 # Major changes